Silicon Valley

 - As with previous cohorts of TSV, affirmative action was taken to ensure cohort diversity of gender and region, with a small number of founders selected who did not meet all the essential criteria.
 This included assessing applications of:

-Women that have SaaS business AND revenue generating BUT under £1k a month revenue
+- Women that have SaaS businesses AND revenue generating BUT under £1k a month revenue

-Women that have SaaS business BUT are not revenue generating (might be the case for some m edtech/deeptech/AI businesses that are earlierstage and have a longer R&D journey)
+- Women that have SaaS businesses BUT are not revenue generating (might be the case for some medtech/deeptech/AI businesses that are earlier stage and have a longer research and development journey)

 Members highlighted by Heads of Regional Engagement as particularly relevant